Los Angeles Stalking Lawyer

 order to obtain a conviction, the following elements must be proven:

 - A person willfully, maliciously and repeatedly followed or harassed another;

-- Did so with the intent to place that person in reasonable fear for his or her safety or for the safety
+- Did so to place the victim in fear for his or her safety or for the safety

 - Following someone or orchestrating 'coincidental' run-ins

 - Numerous unwanted phone calls, letters, texts or emails

 - Gathering an inordinate amount of information about a person

 - Repeatedly sending unwanted gifts.

 Cyber stalking, or internet stalking, is the act of stalking using the